lafirm/general-portfolio/README.md

 I also dabble in Data Science.
 You can find my portfolio for that [here](https://github.com/lafirm/data-science-portfolio).

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at lafirmm@yahoo.com.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, message me [@lafirm](https://www.linkedin.com/in/lafir).